Is The World Entering A Recycled Plastic Shortage? If So, Why?

 The looming global shortage of recycled plastic is a serious issue, and it will only get worse as demand for plastics continues to increase.

 The recycling system that we rely on today is not equipped to handle the rapid pace of global plastic production.
-We can’t always depend on developing countries like India, Indonesia, and Vietnam coming onboard with recycling programs.
+We can’t always depend on developing countries like India, Indonesia, and Vietnam to come on board with recycling programs.
 Their economic volatility often makes it difficult to justify the investment in such programs.
 So, this revolution will have to start locally and expand globally.

 There are three key areas we should focus on: